leandrolauren/Confirmation-Public/README.md

 ## Instructions

+### Backend

 1. Clone the repository to your local machine using `git clone`
+2. Navigate to the backend directory: `cd backend`
-2. Install dependencies by running `pip install -r requirements.txt`
+3. Install dependencies by running `pip install -r requirements.txt`
-3. Run the application using `uvicorn main:app --host 127.0.0.1 --port 8000`
+4. Run the application using `uvicorn main:app --host 127.0.0.1 --port 8000`

+### Frontend

+1. Navigate to the frontend directory: `cd frontend`
+2. Install dependencies by running `npm install`
+3. Start the development server using `npm start`
+4. Open your browser and navigate to `http://localhost:3000` to view the application

 ## Contribution